Before starting with this topic, you might be interested in setting up an assignment.

 You can download user submissions and provide comments in their individual files.
 These folders can be re-zipped up and uploaded back into the specific assignment submission folder.
 Brightspace will un-zip it and redistribute the files back with all their comments to the students.
 These files will appear as attachments to each user’s submission evaluation.

-- Go to Assignments and select the assignment you wish to grade.
+- Go to Assignments in the navigation bar, select the assignment you wish to grade and click Evaluate.

 If you are not yet done and complete the grading later, you can click Back to Submissions.